Last Update: 5/13.

 That’s what happened when Joker 2 screened at Venice last year: the bad reviews tanked the box office before the film had even been released.

-We hope the hype machine works for MI:8.
-As we covered this week, the film will need it.
+We hope the hype machine works for MI:8, which so far has gotten mixed reviews.
+As we covered last week, the film will need it.

 CANNES ACTOR SPOTLIGHT